flyingpianoman/TorrentGrease/Adr.md

 #Architecture decision record
 In this document we'll record all architecture decisions and the rationale behind them.
 Decisions are sorted by date (oldest a lowest).

+## CQRS and background jobs
+Background jobs will be implemented by Hangfire with an inmemory db (not support for sqlite yet, and presistance isn't required).

+For a quick and responsive user experience, user actions should not block and wait but rather send a command and get notified on completion (or failure).
+In software architecture with multiple services a messagebroker is often used to fulfill this need.
+Since TorrentGrease should be easy to setup this isn't prefered.
+I've looked into MediatR to implement this design, but decided not to use it since it has a lot of overlap with HangFire.
+Since HangFire already offers resillient background job capabilities we can utilize this and add a small abstraction on top.
+This abstraction will serve as a 'messagebus' interface allowing us to send commands and notifications and have it find the matching background job to start by using conventions.
+This allows us to switch to a real messagebroker setup in the future or swap out hangfire with relative ease.

+In the past I've used NServiceBus for similar setups and it's a nice solution that does it's job.
+However Particular has becoma a bit too hungry for money in the past few years so I like to try different solutions.

 ## Testing strategy: UnitTests, IntegrationTests, SpecificationTests
 TorrentGrease wil be covered by the following types of tests: